 Any information learned through your clinical experience with the system should be shared only with those who have an official need to know.
-DO NOT PRINT any part of the patient's medical record or remove from the unit/ building.
-This is a major offense that will result in disciplinary action.
 Just because someone is employed by Infirmary Health does not authorize them to have access to protected clinical information unless it is required as part of their job.
 Improperly using and disclosing confidential patient information can subject you to expulsion from Infirmary Health facilities and/or substantial civil and criminal penalties.